Poliplex PE100 Pipe

 On the application of heat, polyethylene melts at between 120°C and 135°C and will catch fire at 340°C in the presence of name.
 Combustion is not self supporting if there is less than 17% oxygen present.

-Under the appropnate conditions, polyethylene burns in air with a faintly luminous yellow flame to yield carbon dioxide and water.
+Under the appropriate conditions, polyethylene burns in air with a faintly luminous yellow flame to yield carbon dioxide and water.
 In uncontrolled fire conditions, other compounds can be produced including carton monoxide, aliphatic and aromatic hydrocarbons together with various oxygen containing substances.

 Permeability

 This property refers to the passage of either liquids or gases through the molecular structure of a material.
-Polyethylene resin, being hydrophobic, has a low permeability to water vapour, It is also relatively impermeable to gases such as carbon dioxide. ethylene, natural gas, oxygen, methane, air and nitrogen.
+Polyethylene resin, being hydrophobic, has a low permeability to water vapour, It is also relatively impermeable to gases such as carbon dioxide, ethylene, natural gas, oxygen, methane, air and nitrogen.

 It does, however, exhibit significant permeability to some other gases and liquids such as aliphatic, aromatic and chlorinated solvents which are soluble with polyethylene.
-As a general rule, the larger the vapour molecule or the more dissimilar in chemical structure to polyethylene, the lower will be the permeability.
+As a general rule, the larger the vapour molecule or the more dissimilar in chemical structure to polyethylene, the lower the permeability.
 To calculate the loss of gas from a PE pipe Fick's first law is applicable.
 This can be written:

 Volume of permeating gas (m3) = g ΠDLPT/t